|Support||Email and Chat|

 Somewhat mitigating the relatively high price of Hotspot Shield is the collection of additional software bundled with it.
 If one or more of those products also suits your needs, the pricing of the entire suite becomes much more reasonable.

-As an alternative, you can also consider a cheap VPN that’s under $4 per month.
+As an alternative, you can also consider some of the cheapest VPN services that are under $4 per month.

 Hotspot Shield VPN interesting FACTs

 Finally, lets look at some additional interesting facts about the Hotspot Shield VPN.